Which site would you like to visit?

 Its earliest records date to the 14th century, but its origins are thought to date back to 1264, when the conquering knight Alonso Valdespino was rewarded with thirty hectares of land, including almost half of Jerez’s greatest vineyard terroir, Macharnudo.

-Estevez immediately hired renowned winemaker Eduardo Ojeda to be Valdespino’s technical director.
-The house’s ancient bodegas were so deteriorated they were deemed unsalvageable, and Eduardo’s first task was to move the entire 25,000 barrel solera to new facilities on the north end of Jerez.
+Estevez hired renowned winemaker Eduardo Ojeda to be Valdespino’s technical director.
+The house’s ancient bodegas were so deteriorated they were deemed unsalvageable, and Eduardo’s first task was to move the entire 25,000-barrel solera to new facilities on the north end of Jerez.

 Eduardo is a great believer that the soul of a Sherry comes from the biological memory of its barrels, and he took more than three years to complete the task.
-A team of ten coopers worked on restoring each barrel as the move progressed; to preserve the identity of the great Valdespino soleras.
+To preserve the identity of the great Valdespino soleras, a team of ten coopers restored each barrel.
+This staunch adherence to Sherry’s ancient traditions helps explain why Valdespino is today the standard-bearer for Sherry’s potential for greatness.

+Another reason for Valdespino’s stature lies in its phenomenal vineyard holdings, which include a big chunk of what many believe to be Sherry’s greatest vineyard, Macharnudo.
 The Macharnudo vineyard rises from a line of hills northwest of Jerez, and its upper parcel of vines is the highest in Sherry.
-Its limestone clay soils are born from a band of chalk that underlies the vineyard, and it is this chalk that limits yields and gives Macharnudo fruit its characteristic mineral intensity.
+Its limestone clay soils are born from a band of chalk that underlies the vineyard, and it is this chalk that limits yields and gives Macharnudo fruit its characteristic mineral intensity

 Four Valdespino wines derive from Macharnudo, and each one is marked by the terroir.
 Fino “Inocente,” Amontillado “Tio Diego,” Palo Cortado “C.P.” and Palo Cortado “Cardenal” are all uniquely magical interpretations of the site.

-With Valdespino’s “Inocente,” Macharnudo produces Jerez’s most majestic Fino.
+With its source the great Macharnudo vineyard, Valdespino’s Inocente is arguably Jerez’s most iconic Fino.
 The wine’s intensity defies description.
-While other Finos are fermented in tank, Inocente—like the great Finos of the past—is fermented in barrel with indigenous yeast.
+While other Finos are fermented in tank, Inocente is—like the great Finos of the past—fermented in barrel with indigenous yeast.
 It then passes through its solera’s ten stages or criaderas (as opposed to the 2-3 criaderas employed for most other finos).
-The wine at bottling has an average age around 10 years—doubling or tripling the aging of most other Finos.
+The wine at bottling has an average age around 10 years— doubling or tripling the aging of most other Finos.

-Throughout the extended aging, a cap of yeast, or "flor", both protects the nascent Inocente from oxygen, and it slowly sharpens and refines the wine.
-It is the archetype for traditional Fino sherry; in other words, it’s a wine as unmarked by oxidation as it is marked by flor.
+Throughout the extended aging, a cap of yeast, or “flor,” protects the nascent Inocente from oxygen, while slowly sharpening and refining the wine.
+It is the archetype for traditional Fino sherry; in other words, it’s as unmarked by oxidation as it is marked by flor.
 And it defies conventional wisdom in its ability to age for decades in bottle, developing further nuances.

 For Amontillado “Tio Diego,” the wine is protected by flor for its first ten years in the solera but, as the flor begins to weaken, the wine begins to gently oxidize over an additional five years of aging.
 This extended aging under flor is unique, and yields an Amontillado whose oxidative character is much softer and more integrated than lesser amontillados.
 It is a wine of soaring complexity and depth, but with a silkiness that is nearly unique in the category.

 Barrels with weak or no flor are culled from the Inoncente and Tio Diego soleras to produce the marvelous Palo Cortado “CP.”
 The “CP” refers to the original location of the solera on Calle Ponce.
-It is a wine that sherry author Peter Liem calls “rich, densely aromatic,” with an average age of about 25 years, and that distills many of the qualities of both previous wines in a single package.
+With an average age of about 25 years, it distills many of the qualities of the two previous wines into a stunning Palo Cortado Peter Liem calls “rich, densely aromatic.”

 The ultimate end point for Macharnudo is the very rare Palo Cortado “Cardenal.”
 A selection from the CP solera is used to feed the “Cardenal” solera for additional aging.
 With an average age of around 50 years at bottling, it is an incredibly rich wine, with clear oxidative notes.
 But it still has the steeliness and minerality that one sees in the young Inocente.
 It’s a singular expression of one of the world’s special vineyard sites.